TempestByte/video_capture_h264/README.md

 ## Building:

-- Build it using the build and run from the CMake extension
+- Build it using the build and run from the CMake extension:
 - ![grafik](https://github.com/user-attachments/assets/80bbf7cc-fc0b-459a-b47d-88234e6d1607)